rupeshkaslay/8-bit-computer-on-breadboard/README.md

 - Flags Decoder (FlagsDecoder.dig)
 - Helper Circuit for ALU (Flag.dig)

+These blocks show up in light yellow colour on the circuit.
+Each Input and Output of each block/component is described in detail.
+Right-click a block and click "Open Circuit" to view details and further right-click any input/output of the block to view the detailed description.

 You can step through one clock pulse at a time to fully understand what is going on.
 In addition, outputs labeled "**-DGB**" are provided to observe the data at various parts of the circuit.

 ![Debug](images/Debug.JPG)